 Whatever fuel or engine technology you use to run your equipment, you always have to filter the exhaust gases.
 Jan De Nul Group therefore designed the Voltaire running on gasoil but fitted with a highly advanced exhaust gas filtering system by means of a Selective Catalytic Reduction (SCR) system and a Diesel Particulate Filter (DPF).

 Jan De Nul already applied this pioneering emission control technology on two trailing suction hopper dredgers and three more, currently under construction.
 The Voltaire will be the very first seagoing installation vessel of its kind to be such an Ultra-Low Emission vessel (ULEv) and, moreover, EURO STAGE V certified!

 Key features of this future-proof Jack-Up Vessel

 The Voltaire is specifically designed to transport, lift and install offshore wind turbines, transition pieces and foundations.
 The vessel will have better operational limits compared to the existing Jack-Up installation vessels.

 Key features include a main crane of over 3,000 tonnes, an operating depth of approximately 80 meters, a payload of about 14,000 tonnes and accommodation for 100 persons.
 The vessel has four legs to lift itself above the sea level for stable working conditions and is equipped with a DP2 system.

-Compared to Jan De Nul’s two other jack-up vessels, the Vole au vent and the Taillevent, this new vessel has almost double the deck space.
+Compared to Jan De Nul’s two other jack-up vessels, the Vole au vent and the Taillevent, this new vessel has almost 100 percent more deck space.
 Not only is this vessel capable of loading the next generation of wind turbines and foundations, the larger deck space will also enable Jan De Nul to optimize installations at sea and to lower the fuel consumption and emissions.

 Offshore wind experience worldwide